davidgfnet/stm32-dfu-bootloader/README.md

   that could lead to user data exfiltration.
 * ENABLE_CHECKSUM: Forces the user app image to have a valid checksum to boot it, on failure it will fallback to DFU mode.
+* ENABLE_WRITEPROT: Protects the first 4KB of flash against writes.
+  Essentially prevents any user app from overwriting the bootloader area.
 * ENABLE_PROTECTIONS: Disables JTAG at startup before jumping to user code and also ensures RDP protection is enabled before booting.
 It will update option bytes if that is not met and force a reset (should only happen the first time, after that RDP is enabled and can only be disabled via JTAG).
+  This also protects the bootloader (first 4KB) like ENABLE_WRITEPROT does, making these two options incompatible.
 * ENABLE_GPIO_DFU_BOOT: Enables DFU mode on pulling up a certain GPIO.
   You need to define GPIO_DFU_BOOT_PORT and GPIO_DFU_BOOT_PIN to either GPIOA, GPIOB, ..
 GPIOE and 0 ..
 15 to indicate which port to enable and